-The following table sets forth information with respect to the beneficial ownership of our common stock, as of February 29, 2016, and as adjusted to reflect the sale of shares of common stock in this offering, by:
+The following table sets forth information with respect to the beneficial ownership of our common stock, as of May 31, 2016, and as adjusted to reflect the sale of shares of common stock in this offering, by:

-- · each person or group of affiliated persons known by us to beneficially own more than 5% of our common stock; - each of our named executive officers; - each of our directors; and - all of our executive officers and directors as a group.
+- each person or group of affiliated persons known by us to beneficially own more than 5% of our common stock; - each of our named executive officers; - each of our directors and our director nominee; and - all of our executive officers, directors and our director nominee as a group.

 The number of shares beneficially owned by each stockholder is determined under rules issued by the Securities and Exchange Commission.
 Under these rules, beneficial ownership includes any shares as to which the individual or entity has sole or shared voting power or investment power.
-Applicable percentage ownership information is based on 46,661,095 shares of common stock outstanding as of February 29, 2016, which assumes the: (i) conversion of the 8,888,888 outstanding shares of our Series E Preferred Stock as of February 29, 2016 into an aggregate of 10,222,212 shares of our common stock, which will automatically occur upon completion of this offering; and (ii) cashless exercise of the Series E Common Warrants into approximately 2,209,856 shares of our common stock, which will occur automatically upon the filing of the registration statement of which this prospectus forms a part with the SEC.
+Applicable percentage ownership information is based on 12,664,048 shares of common stock outstanding as of May 31, 2016, which assumes the conversion of the 8,888,888 outstanding shares of our series E preferred stock as of May 31, 2016 into an aggregate of 3,297,480 shares of our common stock, which will automatically occur upon completion of this offering.
+Upon the closing of this offering, (i) our series E preferred stock will automatically convert into a number of shares of common stock and (ii) outstanding warrants to purchase shares of our series E preferred stock will become warrants to purchase a number of shares of our common stock, in each case, determined, in part, by the initial public offering price for this offering, which we have assumed to be \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus.
+Accordingly, the number of shares of our common stock issuable upon conversion of all of our preferred stock and exercise of our warrants outstanding would correspondingly increase or decrease, as applicable, in the event of any change in the initial public offering price per share.
+See "Prospectus summary-The offering."

-In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, warrants or other rights held by such person that are currently exercisable or will become exercisable within 60 days of February 29, 2016 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
+In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, warrants or other rights held by such person that are currently exercisable or will become exercisable within 60 days of May 31, 2016 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
 Unless noted otherwise, the address of all listed stockholders is 480 Arsenal Street, Building One, Watertown, Massachusetts 02472.
 Each of the stockholders listed has sole voting and investment power with respect to the shares beneficially owned by the stockholder unless noted otherwise, subject to community property laws where applicable.